-Justin’s recent work at IJ includes obtaining a victory at the U.S. Court of Appeals for the Eleventh Circuit to vindicate the right of Ocheesee Creamery to truthfully label its skim milk as skim milk.
-Justin also recently obtained a victory in Arkansas on behalf of Ken’s Cab, when Justin convinced an Arkansas state court judge to rule that Little Rock had violated the Arkansas Constitution by awarding a private monopoly to Yellow Cab.
+Justin’s recent work at IJ includes obtaining a victory at the U.S. Court of Appeals for the Eleventh Circuit to vindicate the right of a small, all-natural dairy creamery to tell the truth on its labels, which was the first time in history that this type of First Amendment challenge to a food standard of identity prevailed.
+Justin also recently obtained a victory in Arkansas when a state court ruled that Little Rock’s ban on taxi competition violated a provision in the Arkansas Constitution that had not been successfully relied upon in over fifty years.

-Justin’s past work at IJ also includes successfully defending the Jalali family’s office building in Anaheim, Calif. against a federal civil forfeiture action, litigating a case on behalf of entrepreneur Tom Halsnik and his customers which resulted in the reduction of Tampa’s minimum limousine fare rule, and litigating a case on behalf of street vendors in Hialeah which resulted in the repeal of Hialeah’s 300-foot ban on competition.
+Justin’s past work at IJ includes successfully defending the Jalali family’s office building in Anaheim, Calif. against a federal civil forfeiture action, litigating a case on behalf of entrepreneur Tom Halsnik and his customers which resulted in the reduction of Tampa’s mandatory minimum limousine fare, litigating a case on behalf of street vendors in Hialeah which resulted in the repeal of Hialeah’s 300-foot ban on competition, and litigating a case on behalf of sedan businesses who wanted to offer Groupon deals in Portland, Ore., which led to the repeal of the ban.
 Additionally, Justin has testified to numerous Florida Senate and House committees on issues ranging from the constitutional implications of occupational licensing laws to the need for civil forfeiture reform.
 On the local level, Justin has successfully obtained municipal code revisions allowing greater access for food trucks.

 Justin received his law degree, cum laude, from the University of Miami in 2002, where he was the research and writing editor for, and was published in, the University of Miami Business Law Review.
 While in law school, Justin clerked for Miami-Dade Circuit Court Judge Gerald D. Hubbart.
 Justin received his undergraduate degree in business management from North Carolina State University in 1999.

-Outside of IJ, Justin is on the leadership committee for the Federalist Society’s Miami Lawyers Chapter, and Justin is also on the Miami Board of Advisors for Florida’s largest free-market think tank, the James Madison Institute.
+Outside of IJ, Justin is on the leadership committee for the Federalist Society’s Miami Lawyers Chapter, is on the James Madison Institute’s Miami Board of Advisors, and is a member of the American Enterprise Institute’s Leadership Network.